By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 does not contain personal information, cannot be traced back to you, and

 is not used for advertising purposes.

 Advertising and social

 Advertising and social media cookies (including cookies from trusted

 partners) enable us to personalize our advertising campaigns, and enable you to share on social media.

 Philip is a renowned Africa expert and author of many Bradt guidebooks to African destinations, including the guide to Tanzania.

 Philip is a renowned Africa expert and author of the Bradt guidebook to Tanzania.

 Philip is the author of the Bradt guidebook to Tanzania.

 Though very accessible, Arusha NP isn't on many safari itineraries.
-This is mainly because it doesn't offer a chance of seeing the Big 5.
+This is mainly because it doesn't offer a chance of seeing the Big Five.
 The park is at the base of Mount Meru, which is good for climbing.
-It has a range of habitats including forest – home to the black-and-white colobus monkey – and is excellent for birding.
+It has a range of habitats including forest – home to the black-and-white colobus monkey – and the park is excellent for birding.